surrealdb/windows.surrealdb.com/README.md

 If you prefer not using a package manager or Docker, then the easiest and preferred way to get going with SurrealDB is to run one of the following commands in your terminal.

+To install SurrealDB on Unix operating systems follow the instructions in the [install.surrealdb.com](https://github.com/surrealdb/install.surrealdb.com) repository.

+To install SurrealDB on macOS using Homebrew folow the instructions in the [homebrew-tap](https://github.com/surrealdb/homebrew-tap) repository.

 #### Install on Windows